mechmerlin/qmk_setup/info_json_tutorial.md

 2. [keyboard-layout-editor](http://www.keyboard-layout-editor.com/) (KLE)
 3. https://qmk.fm/converter

-For this tutorial we will be using the meme as an example.
+For this tutorial we will be using the [meme](https://github.com/qmk/qmk_firmware/tree/master/keyboards/meme) as an example.

 ## Step 1: Create KLE from LAYOUT macro

 In `meme.h`, you will see a macro called LAYOUT_all.

-Pay attention to the top part
+Pay attention to the top part of the LAYOUT macro.

 ```
 #define LAYOUT_all( \